kdeldycke/click-extra/readme.md

 `click-extra` is a collection of helpers and utilities for [Click](https://click.palletsprojects.com), the Python CLI framework.

-It provides boilerplate code and good defaults, as weel as some workarounds and patches that have not reached upstream yet (or are unlikely to).
+It provides boilerplate code and good defaults, as well as some workarounds and patches that have not reached upstream yet (or are unlikely to).

 ## Used in